weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ## How Weave Scope is Deployed?

-Weave Scope consists of three parts: the probe, the app and the user interface.
 There are two ways in which Weave Scope can be deployed: as a standalone configuration, or if you don't want to bother with the administration yourself, you can sign up for [Weave Cloud](https://cloud.weave.works).

 ### Weave Cloud

 Weave Cloud manages and shares access to your Weave Scope user interface.
-With [Weave Cloud](https://cloud.weave.works), Weave Scope probes are run locally on your machines, whereas the app and the user interface are hosted on the Weave Cloud.
+With [Weave Cloud](https://cloud.weave.works), Weave Scope probes are run locally on your machines, but the Scope app and its user interface are hosted on the Weave Cloud.
 Microservices are monitored in a browser from the [https://cloud.weave.works](https://cloud.weave.works) website.

 Sign up at [https://cloud.weave.works](https://cloud.weave.works) to obtain a secure service token.